stephensmith9/squeak5byexample/README.md

 To contribute to the book, please:

-- clone the repository
+- clone the **wiki** repository (not this one!)
-- publish changes to your copy of the repo and issue a pull request
+- publish changes to your copy of the wiki and issue a pull request

 To start or help with a new translation project, please: